JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 ![Virtual Network 2](./virtual_network_2.png)

-* Click on the initial default subnet name.
+* Click on the initial default subnet name link.
-* Change the subnet purpose to Azure firewall.
+* Change the subnet purpose to Azure firewall - this will be used as the network perimeter/DMZ.
 * Update the IP address range as needed.
 * Click on Save.

 ![Virtual Network 3](./virtual_network_3.png)

 * Click on Add a subnet.
-* Enter a name for the subnet.
+* Enter a name for the subnet - this will be used for the VM we'll be creating.
 * Update the IP address range as needed.
 * Click on Add.